-Performance Me easure: Influenza Vaccination OPR-Related Measure: No Percentage of clients 1 with HIV infection who have received influenza vaccination within the measurement period 2 Numerator: Number of HIV-infected clients who received influenza vaccination within this time frame Denominator: Number of HIV-infected clients who had a medical visit with a provider with prescribing privileges 3 at least once in the measurement period Patient Exclusions: Patients allergic to vaccine components Data Elements: Is the client HIV-infected?
-(Y/N) a.
-If yes, is there documentation 4 in the health record that the client received influenza vaccine in the past 12 months?
-(Y/N) Data Sources: Electronic Medical Record/Electronic Health Record CAREWare, Lab Tracker, or other electronic data base Medical record data abstraction by grantee of a sample of records Billing records National Goals, Targets, or Benchmarks for Comparison: None available at this time Outcome Measures for Consideration: Mortality rates of bacterial pneumonia in the clinic population

-Influenza viruses cause disease among all age groups.
-While rates of infection are highest among children, rates of serious illness and death are highest among persons aged ≥ 65 years, children less than 2 years and persons of any age who have medical conditions that place them at increased risk for complications of influenza, including HIV.5
+Performance Measure: Influenza Vaccination OPR-Related Measure: No Percentage of clients with HIV infection who have received influenza vaccination within the measurement period Numerator: Number of HIV-infected clients who received influenza vaccination within this time frame Denominator: Number of HIV-infected clients who had a medical visit with a provider with prescribing privileges at least once in the measurement period Patient Exclusions: 1.
+Patients allergic to vaccine components Data Elements: Is the client HIV-infected?
+(Y/N) If yes, is there documentation in the health record that the client received influenza vaccine in the past 12 months?
+(Y/N) Data Sources: Electronic Medical Record/Electronic Health Record CAREWare, Lab Tracker, or other electronic data base Medical record data abstraction by grantee of a sample of records Billing records National Goals, Targets, or Benchmarks for Comparison: None available at this time Outcome Measures for Consideration: • Mortality rates of bacterial pneumonia in the clinic population Basis for Selection and Placement in Group 3: Influenza viruses cause disease among all age groups.
+While rates of infection are highest among children, rates of serious illness and death are highest among persons aged $\geq 65$ years, children less than 2 years and persons of any age who have medical conditions that place them at increased risk for complications of influenza, including HIV.
 Influenza vaccination is the most effective method for preventing influenza and its severe complications.
 Vaccination has been demonstrated to produce substantial antibody titers against influenza among vaccinated HIV-infected persons who have minimal AIDS-related symptoms and high CD4+ T-lymphocyte cell counts.
-6 complex because of the timing of the vaccination.

 The measure is placed in Group 3 because it overlaps and focuses on similar aspects of care (vaccination) that were previously captured in measures included in Group 2.
-In addition, the data collection process is more
+In addition, the data collection process is more complex because of the timing of the vaccination.